What is an Academic CV (Curriculum Vitae) and Why Do I Need One?

 Formatting and Organization Tips for a Strong Academic CV

 Remember that no matter how compelling the content of your CV is, if it isn’t well organized and easy for faculty members to read, they probably won’t bother reading through all of your notable achievements and skills.
 Keep these formatting and organization tips in mind when composing and revising your CV:

 - Whatever formatting choices you make (e.g., indentation, font and text size, spacing, grammar), keep it consistent throughout the document.

 - Use bolding, italics, underlining, and capitalized words to highlight key information.

 - Use reverse chronological order to list your experiences within the sections.

 - Include the most important information to the top and left of each entry and place associated dates to the right.

 - Include page numbers on each page followed by your last name as a header or footer.

 After you have finished composing your academic CV or resume, you still need to ensure that your language is compelling and accurate, that your organization is clear and tidy, and that your documents is free of errors.
 A good CV will generally take at least three or four revisions before it is ready to send out to university department faculty.
 Be sure to have a peer or professional editor check your work to ensure that there are no glaring errors or major room for improvement.

-For professional editing services that are among the highest quality in the industry, send your CV and other application documents to Wordvice Editing Services.
-Our editors will ensure that your hard work is reflected in your CV and help make your postgrad goals a reality.
+For professional editing services that are among the highest quality in the industry, send your CV and other application documents to Wordvice’s admissions editing services.
+Our professional proofreaders and editors will ensure that your hard work is reflected in your CV and help make your postgrad goals a reality.